 Some of the networks in the literature are emergent [2, 16], some not.
 Reaction networks that arise as a result of our chemistry within dbDPD are highly emergent, in the sense that their equilibrium state is very hard to derive without explicit simulation.

-Given rules for forming and breaking bonds, together with the constraint of only two or less bonds allowed per particle, we have the basis for a network of polymerization reactions.
+Given rules for forming and breaking bonds, together with the constraint of only two or less bonds allowed per particle, we have the basis for a network of linear polymerization reactions.
 The architecture of the reaction network is determined by the constraints that are set on the process of strong bond formation.
 The reaction network complexity is controlled with the specification of the pairs of particle types that can form strong bonds and of the maximum length N of the polymeric chains resulting from the strong bond formation process.

-The simple example we explore first is a reaction network identified by the duple <{5,4}, 2>, namely having two reactive particle types labeled with integers 5 and 4 that can only form chains of length N=2, resulting in the architecture shown in Fig. 1.
+The simple example we explore is a reaction network identified by the duple $\langle 5,4 \rangle$, 2>, namely having two reactive particle types labeled with integers 5 and 4 that can only form chains of length N=2, resulting in the architecture shown in Fig. 1.

 Fig. 1.
-Architecture of the reaction network for the first experiment, polymerization from monomers to dimers.
+Architecture of the reaction network for the experiment of polymerization from monomers to dimers.

-Each labeled node represents a chemical species that can undergo strong bonding reactions; each solid dot connecting edges from the chemical species represents one of the three possible reactions that can take place:

-$$5 + 4 \longleftrightarrow 54$$

-$$5 + 5 \longleftrightarrow 55$$

-$$4 + 4 \longleftrightarrow 44$$

-Note that bond forming and bond breaking radii don't influence a chemical reaction network's architecture, but play a main role in determining the rate of interaction of reagents in the process of strong bond formation.
-In our simulations the values of r{IJ}^f and r{IJ}^b , with $r{IJ}^f < r{IJ}^b$, were the same for all reagents.
+Each labeled node represents a chemical species that can undergo strong bonding reactions; each solid dot connecting edges from the chemical species represents one of the three possible reactions that can take place: $5 + 4 \Leftrightarrow 54, 5 + 5 \Leftrightarrow 55, 4 + 4 \Leftrightarrow$ 44.
+Note that bond forming and bond breaking radii do not influence a chemical reaction network's architecture but play a main role in determining the rate of interaction of reagents in the process of strong bond formation.
+In our simulations the values of r{IJ}^{f} and r{IJ}^{b} , with $r{IJ}^{f} < r{IJ}^{b}$, were the same for all reagents.
 Thus we can say that all reagents share the same intrinsic reaction rate.